 There are times when we all need somebody to talk to about what we are struggling with or have questions about.
 Here at UNCW, there are many resources to help support you through those stressful personal issues.

-Assistant Dean Amy Hector is available to talk with you if you need ANYTHING!
+Assistant Dean Stephanie Ganser is available to talk with you if you need anything.

 Teal Bridge Mentor Program

 The Teal Bridge program is a program designed for transfer students, to help meet your needs during this time of transition to UNCW.
 You are moving into Teal territory and the bridge is how you get there!
 We know most of you have already been to college before and have an idea of what it is like.
 However, UNCW is a new atmosphere for you with its own culture, rules, regulations, and resources - some of which you may not have encountered before, but which will be crucial to your success.

 Teal Bridge program events and Teal Bridge Mentors (volunteer transfer students) are designed to help you navigate the newness so that you can make the most of your time here.
 Having recently been a new transfer student like you, Teal Bridge Mentors are ready to share what they have learned and to support your efforts as you adapt to "The Dub!"

 To request a mentor, please visit www.uncw.edu/transitions and look for the section on Peer Mentors.

 Transfer Student Spotlight